 - It helps you focus on creating more of these qualifying actions.

-For a full set of instructions on how to set a goal for a HubSpot Workflow, check out this user guide article.
+To learn more about how to set a goal for a workflow, check out this article.